v217/rc-shell-linter-for-Sublimetext3/README.md

 Sublimelinting Works!
 Syntax file is just started.
-Note this only works with https://github.com/rakitzis/rc, because you can invoke it with the `-n flag`
+Note this only works with https://github.com/rakitzis/rc, because you can invoke it with the `-n flag`.
+On Ubuntu you can install it like so: `sudo apt install rc`.

 # rc-shell-linter-for-Sublimetext3
 Sublimelinter3 plugin for rc shell https://github.com/rakitzis/rc